Art Department - Fall 2025 - Digital Art - Ronaldo Kiel

 You can screen record from the view port if your shaders work well in the Maya viewport.
 Or you can transfer the Mocap data and the audio from the phone and use the Arnold render.

-To complete this project you wil need to upload your animation to the Black Board web class Assignements Page.
+To complete this project you wil need to upload your animation to the Bright Space web class Assignements Page.